simplesconsultoria/sc.galleria.support/README.txt

 Galleria plugin.

-For the case that you want to fetch pictures located in flickr or picasa see `Flickr & Picasa Plugins`_.
+For the case that you want to fetch pictures located in flickr or picasa see `Flickr, Picasa & Facebook Plugins`_.
 To activate Galleria in the Link just follow the same procedure with the display action.

 Functionality